 Doing an MBA at Imperial College Business School does give a sense of belonging.
 I enjoyed myself greatly and am very happy to give my time, efforts and knowledge to fellow students and alumni (as others have done before me).
 The other aspect is that of pushing design.
 As a passionate design professional, I am always keen to spread the word of this fantastic discipline that is often misunderstood.

 What value do you get out of your connections with the Business School and your fellow alumni?

 They will always be a source of learning new things.
 Also, your fellow alumni are there to discuss things and to advise.
 As we move through our careers, others may have been there and done that, or been in that industry, so picking their brains is invaluable.
 It’s also really nice to get invited back for Imperial events such as the MBA Christmas drinks, as it keeps the connection going.

 Have you volunteered at the Business School since you graduated?

 I’ve given and will continue to deliver a guest lecture on the Design Management elective on the MBA, and have even come in to give a talk on design thinking to the Imperial College Business School Marketing department.

 I am very happy to continue to talk about anything to do with my expertise and inspire people with design and innovation.

-Aside from the talks, the School has sent many people (particularly those from the creative industries) my way for advice or to learn more about the programme, what it can do etc, something I’m also happy to do.
+Aside from the talks, the Business School has sent many people (particularly those from the creative industries) my way for advice or to learn more about the programme and what it can, which is something I’m also happy to do.